Trustees

 John McHugo – Secretary

-John McHugo is the author of A Concise History of the Arabs, Syria: A Recent History, and A Concise History of Sunnis and Shi’is.
-He has also published on the legal interpretation of UNSCR 242, the British and French Mandates in the Middle East, and the Jewish Egyptian nationalist James Sanua (Ya’qub Sanu’).
-He was a Partner in a City of London law firm and had worked on international boundary disputes in the Middle East.
+John McHugo is author of A Concise History of the Arabs, Syria: A Recent History, and A Concise History of Sunnis and Shi’is.
+He has also published on the legal interpretation of UNSCR 242, the British and French Mandates in the Middle East and the Jewish Egyptian nationalist James Sanua (Ya’qub Sanu.’)
+He was Partner in a City of London law firm and worked on international boundary disputes in the Middle East.

 Dr Peter Shambrook

-Educated at the universities of East Anglia and Cambridge, Dr Peter Shambrook holds a PhD in Modern Middle Eastern history.
-He served as the Programme Director of British-Arab Exchanges (1974-1987) and authored French Imperialism in Syria, 1927-1936.
-His current research is focused on British government policy regarding the McMahon-Hussein Correspondence and he is a Historical Consultant to The Balfour Project.
+Educated at the universities of East Anglia and Cambridge, Dr Peter Shambrook holds a PhD in Modern Middle Eastern History.
+He is author of Policy of Deceit Britain and Palestine 1914-1939 (2023) and French Imperialism in Syria, 1927-1936 (1998).
+Peter’s current research is focused on British government policy regarding the McMahon-Hussein Correspondence and he serves as a Historical Consultant to The Balfour Project.
+He served as Programme Director of British-Arab Exchanges (1974-1987).

 Professor Roger Spooner OBE – Co-founder